-Unencumbered Life Insurance policy and pension plan ✓ Hi Value Insurance Policy unencumbered - Can it be part of source for repayment? ✓ Pension plan of more than prescribed value - can it be part of source for repayment plan? ✓ Keyman Insurance Policy ✓ As per the religious requirements, the additional ornaments have to be evaluated. ✓ Help of "Registered Valuer" can be taken ✓ Policy need to be evaluated for its expected benefits. ✓ Where the expected benefit is in excess of the basic requirement for maintaining the family ✓ Whether keyman proceeds to be payable to the CD or to the Individual.
-Policy details to be validated Unencumbered Single dwelling unit ✓ Single dwelling unit - means what? - Flat with single bedroom ✓ Multiple flats joined together as single flats ✓ Definition of Single Dwelling unit to be validated - Now it is prescribed Rs.
+Unencumbered Life Insurance policy and pension plan Hi Value Insurance Policy unencumbered - Can it be part of source for repayment?
+Pension plan of more than prescribed value - can it be part of source for repayment plan?
+Keyman Insurance Policy Policy need to be evaluated for its expected benefits.
+Where the expected benefit is in excess of the basic requirement for maintaining the family Whether keyman proceeds to be payable to the CD or to the Individual.
+Policy details to be validated Unencumbered Single dwelling unit Single dwelling unit - means what? - Flat with single bedroom Multiple flats joined together as single flats Definition of Single Dwelling unit to be validated - Now it is prescribed Rs.
 10 lakhs in Rural Area and Rs.
 20 lakhs in Urban area.
-(Rule 5) ✓ Dwelling unit for Self and dependents to be validated ✓ Specific size to be notified by IBBI ✓ In GST, there is a concept of "affordable housing".
+(Rule 5) Dwelling unit for Self and dependents to be validated Specific size to be notified by IBBI In GST, there is a concept of "affordable housing".
 Whether the area as per "affordable housing" can be a single dwelling unit?
-Need Clarification from authorities. ✓ Multiple flats joined together can not be a single dwelling unit.
-However, official clarification has to be issued by IBBI in this regard 2) Excluded Debts - S ec.
-79(15): Court fine /penalty ✓ Whether penalty on the Civil Side/ Criminal Side ✓ Whether compoundable offence ✓ What is the priority ✓ Official clarification on penalties of CD devolved on the Individual / penalties on cases against individual to be clarified ✓ Whether Court fine/penalty levied on defaults of CD payable by director Eg., in PF, the personal liability attached to the employer for failure of the CD, whether covered
+Need Clarification from authorities.
+Multiple flats joined together can not be a single dwelling unit.
+However, official clarification has to be issued by IBBI in this regard 1.
+Excluded Debi ts - Sec.
+79(15): Court fine / penalty Whether penalty on the Civil Side/ Criminal Side Whether compoundable offence What is the priority Official clarification on penalties of CD devolved on the Individual / penalties on cases against individual to be clarified Whether Court fine/penalty levied on defaults of CD payable by director Eg., in PF, the personal liability attached to the employer for failure of the CD, whether covered Or Penalty/fine levied on Cases against specific individual Where punishment like imprisonment compounded by Financial penalty covered Damages for Statutory/ contractual or other legal obligation Results of failure to pay damages - Impact?
+Cheque bounce cases Where compounding/settlement is possible Individual cases to be validated on the following attributes on meeting excluded debts Damages not charged to any asset Damages not related to individual case Damages not related to CD case